-MIT and Springer have established an agreement that extends flexible reuse rights to MIT authors of papers published in Springer journals and book chapters.
+MIT and Springer have renewed an established agreement that extends reuse rights to MIT authors of papers published in Springer journals.

-Any article or book chapter written by an MIT author and published in a Springer journal or book that the MIT Libraries subscribe to, in the period of 2009 through 2016 (for books) or through at least early 2015 (for journals–agreement is under discussion), may be archived and/or deposited in any repository, or used for any scholarly or educational purposes.
-These rights are very broad, allowing for posting to discipline-based open repositories like arXiv or CogPrints, use in MIT’s OpenCourseWare, and reuse in all of an author’s future teaching and publications.
+Any article written by an MIT author and published in a Springer journal that the MIT Libraries subscribe to, in the period of 2009 through 2017, may be posted immediately on the author’s or author’s departmental web pages, and after 9 months, may be archived and/or deposited in any repository for noncommercial purposes.
+These rights allow for posting to subject-based or other open repositories (including for example arXiv, or CogPrints), and for use in MIT’s OpenCourseWare, nine months after publication.

-MIT-authored Springer papers can also be posted openly in MIT’s open access repository, DSpace@MIT.
+MIT-authored Springer papers can also be posted openly in MIT’s open access repository, DSpace@MIT , nine months after publication.
 In keeping with the MIT faculty’s commitment to open access to their research, our goal is to share as many Springer papers as possible.
+As part of the agreement, Springer will be assisting with this process for the manuscripts of articles where the MIT author is the corresponding author.

-Under this agreement, authors should sign the standard Springer agreement, and do not need to submit any author’s addendum in order for these flexible reuse rights to apply.
+Under this agreement, authors should sign the standard Springer agreement, and do not need to submit any author’s addendum in order for these reuse rights to apply.

 To submit a Springer paper to DSpace@MIT:

 Please send the final submitted manuscript, not the final published article, as we have agreed to post the final author’s version, with peer review changes incorporated, but before the article is copy-edited and formatted by Springer.

-Background about this agreement is available in an article published in Research Library Issues.
+Background about the original 2009-14 agreement with Springer is available in an article published in Research Library Issues.

-If you have questions about this agreement, please contact the Scholarly Publishing & Licensing Consultant, firstname.lastname@example.org.
+If you have questions about this agreement, please contact firstname.lastname@example.org.